enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/number-extensions-part-1.md

 ### Number.isNaN

-Before ES6 it was difficult to test if a value was equal to *NaN* (Not a number).
-This is because NaN == NaN evaluates to false.
+Before ES6 it was difficult to test if a value was equal to `NaN` (Not a number).
+This is because `NaN == NaN` evaluates to false.

-Whilst a global *isNaN* function has existed in previous versions it has the issue that it converts values which makes it hard to test if something is really *NaN*:
+Whilst a global `isNaN` function has existed in previous versions, it converts the given value to a number before checking if the given number is equal to `NaN`, making it hard to test if something is really `NaN`:

 ```javascript
 isNaN("Enki") == true; //true
 ```

-Number.isNaN allows you to easily test if a number really is NaN:
+`Number.isNaN` allows you to easily test if a number really is `NaN`:

 ```javascript
 Number.isNaN(1); //false